TemitopeHassan-Analyst/Pizza-Runner-Case-Study/README.md

 | 10       | 104         | 1        | 2, 6       | 1, 4   | 2020-01-11 18:34:49 |

 ## 🔨 Table: runner_orders
-Looking at the runner_orders table below, we can see that there are

-In the exclusions column, there are missing/ blank spaces ' ' and null values.
-In the extras column, there are missing/ blank spaces ' ' and null values
 ```
 -- Drop and recreate runner_orders table
 IF OBJECT_ID('runner_orders', 'U') IS NOT NULL